-Meet Wild Web Woman is Michaela Latavanh!
-Michaela is the founder of Beachside Studio, a web design and digital strategy boutique that creates client-attracting websites for female entrepreneurs with big vision.
+Meet Wild Web Woman Michaela Latavanh!
+Michaela is the founder of Beachside Studio, a web design and digital strategy boutique that creates client-attracting websites for woman business owners with big visions.

 How has your previous employment experience aided you professionally?
 I started freelancing while I was still at college to build my portfolio with real-life pieces but ended up enjoying working for myself so much that I never worked for anyone else with exception of one internship and working and traveling as a scuba diving instructor.